Mr R. P. H. Thomas

 He retired in 1985 and moved to Haverfordwest.

 He did not serve in the war due to being in a reserved occupation building aircraft.
-However, he served with St John’s Ambulance and was busy during the time of the Coventry blitz, when not working on aircraft.
+However, he served with St John’s Ambulance and was busy during the time of the Coventry blitz, when not working

 His interests included fishing, gardening and DIY.
 He was a good footballer in his youth and in later years enjoyed the company of his grandchildren and great grandchildren.